(Dr) David Manderson

 Memberships

-I have served on the Board of Scottish PEN for eight years, including spells as chair of the Writers for Peace committee.
-I am the organiser of the Glasgow group for the Society of Authors.
+I served on the Board of Scottish PEN for eight years including spells as chair of the Writers for Peace committee.
+At present I am organiser of the Glasgow group for the Society of Authors, arranging and hosting presentations by authors about writing and meet-and-greet sessions for writers and other events.